agiorgio99/EEG-driven_Emotion_Classifier/readme.md

 2. **Modeling**
    - Uses a **LLaMA**-based model in **4-bit precision**.
    - Adds a **LoRA** (Low-Rank Adaptation) layer for parameter-efficient finetuning.
+   - Excludes Padding positions from the **Mean Pooling**, exploiting attention masks.
    - Includes a **classification head** that outputs **6 logits** (3 for valence + 3 for arousal).

 3. **Training and Testing**